CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/advanced/ha-install-troubleshooting.md

 Ensure that the flow debugger service is running.
 Open IIS, click on "Application Pools" and ensure there is a "debugger" app pool which is showing that it associated with 1 application.
 If not, go back to the Cortex Flow Debugger Service installation steps and ensure that all steps were followed correctly.

+If no misconfiguration can be found, the service log files may contain more information.
+These can be found on the Web Application Server at:

+* %ProgramData%/Cortex/Cortex Flow Debugger

-If everything is correct, please contact Cortex Support for assistance.
+If the issues cannot be resolved, please contact Cortex Support for assistance.

 #### Cannot publish a package {#ts-no-publish}